Three ways to get rid of your overdraft for good!

 Overdrafts can be handy little creatures.
 After all, when payday still feels like it's a long way off, it can be really useful to have some credit to fall back on.

-But continually relying on your overdraft to see you through to the next payday can be a very expensive way of borrowing – in fact, you could be paying an interest rate somewhere between 10% to 20%.
+Continually relying on your overdraft to see you through to the next payday can be a very expensive way of borrowing - in fact, you could be paying an interest rate somewhere between 10% to 20%.
 And as a result, you could find yourself spiralling further into debt.

 So if you've decided that enough is enough, and it's time to get your finances in order, you might be wondering how to go about tackling your overdraft.
 Here are some handy tips to get you started.

 Perhaps the most obvious way of fighting back against your overdraft is to start a budget, spend a little less each month, and start chipping away at your overdraft until you've wiped it out for good.